Home

 And so on, for other classes of CMS (see elsewhere on the site).
 In fact most CMS can perform several functions, although there is one feature that must be available in order for the CMS to work as a community type: frontend content editing and upload.
 Here, people can login via the frontend (as against the backend, which is the standard method and just for admins), and either input material or edit it online.

-Often a CMS will function well in two or more classes, perhaps depending on what extensions are provided.
+Often a CMS will function well in two or more classes, perhaps depending on what extensions (plugins) are available.
 It is possible to produce two or more versions from one basic CMS core, each being particularly suitable for one type of function.

 A community / portal type CMS will function satisfactorily as a provider-consumer type with no modifications.
 The latter type is simpler because it requires fewer features, especially in the area of ACL.
-This refers to access control lists, or if you like, user rights - group or individual privileges such as editing, publishing and so on.
+This refers to access control levels, or if you like, user rights - group or individual privileges such as editing, publishing and so on.
 This feature set is the most complex to provide, and to get right.
 An enterprise-level CMS must have a core feature set of elevated capability, including full ACL (group roles), versioning, workflows, and audit trails.
+There should be portal (intranet), VPN / WAN (extranet) and load-balancing capability.
 It is therefore the most complex.

 Factors affecting how a CMS works